watzon/pixie/README.md

 # Pixie

 Crystal bindings to ImageMagick 7.
 The goal is to have a full Crystal interface to the MagickWand API.
 Many functions also work with ImageMagick 6, but some do not.
 I would like to eventually find a way to support both versions.
+For an easy way to build and install ImageMagick 7, see (IMEI)(https://github.com/SoftCreatR/imei).

 **NOTE**: This is a large undertaking as ImageMagick is a massive library.
 Contributions are always welcome!

 ## Requirements

-- *libMagickWand-7* must be installed, for instructions on Debian/Ubuntu see [this tutorial](https://www.tecmint.com/install-imagemagick-on-debian-ubuntu/).
+- *libMagickWand-7* must be installed
 - *pkg-config* must be available

 ## Installation